nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 The newest Modeller Interface also includes the newest versions of the 3Di plugins.
 If you would like, you could also upgrade the 3Di plugins from within the Modeller Interface manually.
 Follow the instructions of this movie to do so: `How to upgrade 3Di plugins in the Modeller Interface <https://www.youtube.com/watch?v=9XeVuZo28jw>`_.

+.. click the .exe file in downloads, follow steps.
+Make sure all the available plugins are checked: Plugins in the menu bar > manage plugings > check everything starting with 3Di.

 The Modeller interface has 3 pre-installed plugins: :doc:`i_plugin_toolbox`, :doc:`i_plugin_models_simulation`, :doc:`i_plugin_schematisation_editor`.